VRConservation/geosp/chapters/05_python.md

 m = geemap.Map()
 ```

-In the Polyline Tool I've right clicked 3 points around Cape Cod, Massachusetts in the United States, then clicked close shape to get a square.
-Then I copied the curly brackets and the geojson coordinates in between and assigned them to a variable.
-Then convert the geojson coordinates to an earth engine geometry type and map.
+In the Polyline Tool, I've right-clicked 3 points around Cape Cod, Massachusetts, in the United States, then clicked close shape to get a square.
+Then, I copied the curly brackets and the geojson coordinates in between and assigned them to a variable.
+Then, convert the geojson coordinates to an earth engine geometry type and map.

 ```python
 # Add the coordinates from the Polyline tool and assign to a variable